UmarChaudhari/bertserini/README.md

 we decided to introduce non-linearity to the function.
 Thus we decided to use the following interpolation function:

+## Conclusion
+We reviewed BERTserini pipeline which is an end-to-end open-domain question answering system that integrates BERT and Anserini information retrieval tooklkit.
+The pipeline manages to achieve better results using a simpler two stage architecture.
+As mentioned before, there is room for improvement in retrieval, answer extraction and answer aggregation.
+In addition the scoring criteria could be improved, by manually investigating the answers from the retrieval system.

 ## Package Installation
 ```